Lepton sourced baryon asymmetry in the fourth generation model: Effective operators

 Referring to Fig.~1 in \cite{Bodeker:2004ws}, we see that the point $(m_H,M)=(125, 830)$ in units of GeV is near the the curve labeled by $\xi\equiv \phi_c/T_c=1$.
 This observation coincides with the one in \cite{Li:2025bon} that our SM4 setup generates the first-order EWPT characterized by $\xi$ around unity.
 The consistency encourages our attempt to translate the SM4 into the effective theory in \cite{Bodeker:2004ws,Fromme:2006wx}.
+We emphasize that the derivation of the effective operator $\phi^6/(8M^2)$ is not for constructing the effective Higgs potential $V_{\rm eff}$, which is utilized to examine the EWPT.
+The effective potential $V_{\rm eff}$ has been constructed in \cite{Li:2025bon} according to the standard procedure, which sums the one-loop corrections resulting from the effective interaction $\lambda'\phi^2\eta^2/2$ in the broken phase to all powers in $\phi$.
+The heavy quark contributions to $V_{\rm eff}$ are thus effectively encoded in the bound-state description in a reliable way.